bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 The SDK [repository](https://github.com/bambora/BNPayment-iOS/blob/master/Example/BNPayment-Example) contains a basic sample application.
 Using the sample app and inspecting its source code can be useful if you wish to try the features and get an overview of how Native Payment SDK can be implemented.

-Use the `git clone` command in a terminal window of your choice in the directory that you want to clone the repository to (Git needs to be installed on your computer for this to work).
+Use the `git clone` command in a terminal window of your choice in the directory that you want to clone the repository to.
+Git needs to be installed on your computer for this to work.

 Open the `BNPayment-iOS` folder on your computer and double-click the `BNPayment.xcworkspace` file.
 This will open the workspace in Xcode.

-Select `BNPayment-Example` and a simulator (or device) in the toolbar in Xcode and then use the Run command.
+Select `BNPayment-Example` and a simulator, or device, in the toolbar in Xcode and then use the Run command.

-# Error handling
+# Handling Errors

 The SDK can receive a list of different errors from the back end.

 All payment related error codes will be of type [BNErrorResponse](https://github.com/bambora/BNPayment-iOS/blob/master/BNPayment/Core/Models/BNErrorResponse.h) and can be retrieved using the `NSError+BNError` category.
 The specific error is identidied by the type property, if no type is given the standard meaning of the HTTP error is applied.
 A tip is to use the types for localization keys in order to display messages depending on the type.